justinbornais/DirectoryTracer/README.md

 ## Author: Justin Bornais

 This is a simple Python program used for turning a given directory into a makeshift file server.
-It does this by tracingthrough  a directory and creating index.html webpages in each folder and subfolder, displaying the contents of each directory.
+It does this by tracing through a directory and creating index.html webpages in each folder and subfolder, displaying the contents of each directory.

 It also works for Github Pages.
 There is a sample workflow file [here](./.github/workflows/ghpages.yml] that runs the program and deploys it on Github Pages.
 - **Note:** You may have to change it to use the `main` branch, or whichever branch you wish to deploy to GitHub Pages.